HTTP Request

 In the Response

-section, I assign the response value to a variable status
+section, you assign the response value to a variable status

 to determine whether the status has been inserted or not.